rgwch/homeview/README.md

 - point your browser (recommended: chrome) to `localhost:9000/#/showcase`

-## building deployment version
+## Building deployment version

 Change values in globals.ts: Set mock to false to use a real server and adjust the server address and port accordingly.
 Then:

     au build --env prod

-Then, copy index.html and the folders source and styles to the deployment server
+After build, copy `index.html`  and the folders `source` and `styles` to the deployment server

+Of course, everything except "showcase" needs major refactoring ro work in your environment.